dhatim/dropwizard-correlation-id/README.md

 Correlation ids for Dropwizard applications.
 They are useful to match requests between different components.
 - Correlation ids are sent from one system to another using an http header in requests and responses.
 The default http header is `X-Correlation-Id`.
 - When the server processes a request, its correlation id (or a random UUID if not available) is put into [slf4j mapped diagnostic context (MDC)](https://www.slf4j.org/manual.html#mdc).
-The default MDC key is `CorrelationId`.
+The default MDC key is `correlationId`.
 - When using a Jersey or Apache http client to send requests to another system, the correlation id currently in the MDC (or a random UUID if not available) is put into the request http header.

 ## Usage